“It was raw Sorcery. It was perfect Sorcery.”

 Community support is critical to the success of Sorcery TCG and to the Explorer Series — so we aim to encourage, recognize, and reward anyone who volunteers to help grow their own local player base, as well as the Series.

-Helpful Hob awards will be decided solely by our Series Council.
-In November each Council member will name a single Hob from their community, and the Council will collectively name one overall Helpful Hob for the Series.
+Savior awards will be decided solely by our Series Council.
+In November each Council member will name a single Savior from their community, and the Council will collectively name one overall Savior for 2026.
 Here are the kinds of helpful community-building actions we’ll be looking for and talking about:

 • Recruit new players into the local community